daveadams56/sdk-onboarding/README.md

 `cd /path/to/project/certs`\
 `mkcert -install`\
 `mkcert example.com "*.example.com" example.test localhost 127.0.0.1 ::1`
-5. Run the app\
+5. Run the app in "hot-reload" mode for development `npm run serve`
+6. Build and run the app in production mode for testing `npm run build`
 `node app.js`
-6. Access the app in a browser at https://app.example.com:8000/
+7. Access the app in a browser at https://app.example.com:8000/

 ---
 ### Version History